Top 10 Rookie Travel Nurse Mistakes

 Every nurse has difficult patient cases, and everyone makes mistakes.

-If you’ve upset by a poor outcome, or you are part of a near miss or medical mistake, stop and notify your nursing manager.
+If you’ve been upset by a poor outcome or are part of a near miss or medical mistake, stop and notify your nursing manager.
 Stay and debrief if necessary.
 Then try to let it go.

 And trust the nurses on the next shift to take care of your patients.